spikehq/docs.spike.sh/oncall-schedules/change-on-call-rotation-day.md

 It comes with 2 caveats though and this documents how to solve them.
 Please read carefully before changing.

 ## Example on-call
-Assume we have a Primary on-call schedule with A,B,C,and D as on-call members in the exact sequence rotating their duties on a weekly basis.
+Assume we have a Primary on-call schedule with A, B, C, and D as on-call members in the exact sequence rotating their duties on a weekly basis.
 C is currently on-call.
 Next week, D will be on-call.

 ### How to change?
 You must use the `schedule to start` option.
 This helps you to schedule an on-call to start a future date.
 The strategy here is to change the existing schedule to start on the next Monday (or the day you wish to start).
-To change, Visit on-call schedule > edit > select next monday on the calendar in `Schedule on-call start` > update on-call schedule.
+To change, Visit on-call schedule > Settings > Schedule to start later next monday and submit.

 {% hint style="warning" %}
 **Caveats!** Be wary of this.
 There are 2 caveats since our systems will pretty much treat this as a new on-call schedule.